skibblenybbles/jquery-platinum/README.md

 -------------------------------

 This script provides array slicing, stepping and iterating utilities.
-It is similar to some of the functionality provided by native JavaScript and jQuery, but ultimately it is more expressive.
+It is similar to some of the functionality provided by native JavaScript and jQuery, but it is more expressive.
 The functions operate on JavaScript Arrays or array-like objects that have a `.length` attribute and zero-based indexing.
-An example is the `arguments` object that is available inside a function. `arugments` objects can be manipulated with these functions.
+For examplethe `arguments` object that is available inside of a function can be passed to these utilities to create normal Array objects.

 ### `$pt.array(values, [start, end, step])`